-The school day starts officially with period 1 commencing at 08:15.
-There are five 50-minute lessons and two 45-minute lessons each day and the school day finishes at 15:15.
-There is a 15-minute homeroom period each day where advisors foster relationships with their students and important information is shared.
-Lunch runs from 12:50 to 13:35.
-Students may bring their own lunch or parents may purchase a hot lunch served in the cafeteria.
+The school day starts officially with period 1 commencing at 8:15 am.
+There are seven lessons each day and the school day finishes at 3:20 pm.
+Advisory, Mission & Service and Club Blocks are offered each week.
+During Advisory, teacher advisors foster relationships with their students and important information is shared.
+Lunch runs from 11:55 am to 12:45 pm for Grades 6 - 8 and from 12:45 pm to 1:35 pm for Grades 9 - 12.
+Students may bring their own lunch or parents may purchase a hot lunch served in the Cafeteria located in Delicio.
+ISR is a closed campus for students Grade 6 - 10, including food delivery, while students in Grades 11 and 12 may eat off-campus with parent permission.